-The Humanities Initiative makes available a limited number of grants in support of projects with a humanistic focus.
-Specifically intended to augment the funds of schools and departments, these Grants-in-Aid provide financial assistance for publication costs.
+The Humanities Initiative makes available a limited number of grants in support of the publication of books with a humanistic focus.
+These Grants-in-Aid provide financial assistance for publication costs.

 All full-time faculty and departments are eligible to apply once every three years.

 Full-time faculty with contracts in hand are eligible for up to $1500 to be applied toward specific costs incurred in the process of publishing a monograph or edition: subventions requested by the publisher, assistance with obtaining permissions, and costs associated with translation.

 Each proposal is reviewed by the Humanities Initiative Grant-in-Aid Subcommittee and is evaluated in accordance with the applicant’s statement of its intellectual purpose and significance.
 Funds are limited and deadline is rolling.

 Required application components

 All application components must be submitted electronically via the online application.